epoupon/lms/README.md

 ## Features
  - Audio transcode for maximum interoperability and low bandwith requirements
+ - User management
+ - Browse your audio collection using tag-based filters
+ - Custom tags scan
  - MusicBrainzID support to handle duplicated artist and release names
- - Filter by genre and/or group
- - User management
+ - Reverse proxy support

 LMS is written entirely in C++.
 Therefore, it is suitable to run on embedded devices, where space and memory are limited.